Kids and mental health

 - get regular physical activity

-A safe and supportive relationship between you and your child is one of the most influential factors in your child’s development.
+A safe and supportive relationship between you and your child is one of the most influential factors in your child's development.
+You can help your child learn to talk about their feelings in a safe space with no judgment.

 - Take an active interest in your child.